Eigenvalue degeneracy in sparse random matrices: Eigenvalue degeneracy probability for continuous distributions

 \section{Eigenvalue degeneracy probability for continuous distributions}

 {2.\arabic{equation}}

 Matrix eigenvalues are roots of the characteristic equation.
 In order to study the root degeneracy, we first introduce the concept of a discriminant.
+The discriminant detects multiple roots and is expressed as the resultant of a polynomial and its derivative, which is given by the determinant of the Sylvester matrix (see, e.g., Gelfand-Kapranov-Zelevinsky~\cite{GKZ}, Ch.~12, §1).
 Using discriminants, we show a sufficient condition for the eigenvalue degeneracy probability of random matrices to be zero or one.

 {\bf Definition 2.1}

 For an $n$-th order polynomial

 we set $b_k = k a_k$, $k=1,2,\cdots,n-1$.
 Then we define the discriminant $\Delta[p(\lambda)]$ of $p(\lambda)$ as the following determinant (multiplied with a coefficient)